 You don’t have to stick to any decisions you make.
 Sometimes circumstances change and your plan might change.
 You can change your mind about any decisions you made about your care at any time, as long as you’re able to make decisions (have mental capacity).

 Make sure you know what support is available to you

 Whatever preferences you have about your care, it’s a good idea to have a professional you can turn to for advice and support.

-Patients: How do I make my wishes known?
+Patients: How do I make my future medical wishes known?

 Advance care planning starts with a conversation between families and friends which is then written down to ensure your wishes are, as far as possible, respected.

 Put your wishes in writing